Conversations with Hitler

-Conversations with Hitler (Gespräche mit Hitler), also translated as Voice of Destruction in American title, and Hitler Speaks in British title, was an apocryphal book written by a German politician and anti-Hitler activist Hermann Rauschning that claims to record the author's conversations with Adolf Hitler between 1932 and 1934.
+Conversations with Hitler (Gespräche mit Hitler), also translated as Voice of Destruction in American title, and Hitler Speaks in British title, was a controversial book written by German politician and anti-Hitler activist Hermann Rauschning that claims to record the author's conversations with Adolf Hitler between 1932 and 1934.

+Publication in France

 It was published in 1939 in France.
 At the beginning of the war, the French dropped leaflets on the Western Front containing excerpts from Rauschning's writings but with little response.
-Despite the initial doubt over its authenticity, the work won great popularity and its inaccuracies had not been widely known until the 1980's.
+The book claimed to be based on actual discussions with Hitler, though they were probably entirely Rauschning's invention.
+Despite the initial doubt over its authenticity, the work won great popularity and its inaccuracies had not been widely known until the 1980s.

+Literary impact on other works

-The work was widely cited by many scholars including Hannah Arendt in her The Origins of Totalitarianism and Richard Pipes in his Russia Under the Bolshevik Regime.
+The work was widely cited by many scholars, such as Hannah Arendt in her The Origins of Totalitarianism and Richard Pipes in his Russia Under the Bolshevik Regime.

+It was influential in its suggestion that Hitler was possessed by demons.
+This influenced a later genre of literature which promoted a variety of spurious occult theories about Nazism and occultism, many of which quoted heavily from the work.